MicrosoftDocs/sql-docs/docs/ssdt/walkthrough-extend-database-project-deployment-to-modify-the-deployment-plan.md

 -   Adding an extended property to all database objects that associate a version number with them.

--   Adding or removing additional diagnostic print statements or comments from deployment scripts.
+-   Adding or removing extra diagnostic print statements or comments from deployment scripts.

 ## See Also
 [Customize Database Build and Deployment by Using Build and Deployment Contributors](../ssdt/use-deployment-contributors-to-customize-database-build-and-deployment.md)